 The provision of quality education in emergency care requires the active participation of faculty with interest and expertise in the field.
 The division is fortunate to have highly qualified physicians who have distinguished themselves in trauma, surgical critical care, and burns as well as the emerging specialty of Acute Care Surgery.
 These physicians are not only known and respected locally, but also regionally, nationally, and internationally.
 Each faculty member has a special area of interest; collectively, they provide complimentary expertise throughout the broad field of Acute Care Surgery.
 In addition to providing timely and high quality emergency care, the Division of Trauma has a strong commitment to the education of residents, medical students, nurses, and pre-hospital providers, as well as to the continuing education of practicing physicians.
 By offering the Advanced Trauma Life Support (ATLS) course, Advanced Trauma Operative Management (ATOM) course, the Advanced Burn Life Support course (ABLS), the Rural Trauma Team Development course (RTTD) and providing quality care in the area of resuscitation, operative care, and critical care, the influence of the division and its faculty is widely felt throughout the medical center, the region, and the state.

 The emphasis on critical care and teaching is further complimented by the strong research interest of the faculty and the support of the Loyola University Burn and Shock Trauma Institute, a multidisciplinary center for research into the epidemiology and control of injury related to trauma and burns.
-The Institute has amassed over $8 million in funding in FY 2009 and FY 2010 from federal and private sources to conduct cutting edge basic science and clinical research.
+The Institute has amassed just under $8 million in funding in FY 2013 and FY 2014 from federal and private sources to conduct cutting edge basic science and clinical research.

 The division is housed at Loyola University Medical Center which has distinguished itself as a state designated Level I Trauma Center (the highest level of trauma care available).
 Additionally, the medical center has been verified as a Level I Trauma and Burn Center by the American College of Surgeons and the American Burn Association.
 Loyola is one of only a few centers nationally to achieve such distinction and the only such recognized center in Illinois.